The default character set of OceanBase Database is utf8mb4.

 Query OK, 0 rows affected

-/* Query the data in table t.
-The characters inserted in the second batch are still garbled. */
+/* Query the table t again.
+The characters inserted for the second time remain garbled. */

 obclient> SELECT * FROM t;